Aoliva96/regex-tutorial/assets/URL-regex-tutorial.md

 const regex = /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/;
 ```

 This <span style="font-weight:bold;">regex</span> search pattern will only return <span style="color:lightblue;background:#2b2b2b;padding:0 5px 2px 5px;border-radius:3px;">true</span> if the compared string satisfies <span style="font-weight:bold;text-decoration:underline;">all</span> of the stated criteria.
-Lets do a quick breakdown on what, exactly, this expression is looking for:
+Let's do a quick breakdown on what, exactly, this expression is looking for:

 - <span style="font-weight:bold;">(Optional):</span> The string begins with either an <span style="font-weight:bold;">http</span> or <span style="font-weight:bold;">https</span> protocol, followed by a colon and two forward-slashes
 - <span style="font-weight:bold;">(Required):</span> The string has a domain name containing lowercase letters a-z, and at least one period or hyphen